Remote-HWA/SideLine_Zynq/attack_results/AES_results/README.md

 # AES OpenSSL attack on Xilinx Zynq SoC

-This folder contains scripts and samples to perform the attack on a OpenSSL AES implementation running in the victim core.
+This folder contains example results and a python script to perform the CPA attack on a OpenSSL AES implementation running in the victim core.

 ## Content

-The folder [**Database**](https://github.com/Remote-HWA/SideLine/tree/master/attack_results/AES/Database) contains 10M compressed traces in .csv format.
+The folder **Database** available in the release contains the "aes_sideline" file.
+This file contains the entire teraterm session output for 10M AES trace acquisitions.
 The total size is 428 MB and 6.16 GB when extracted.
 Each trace consists in 200 samples that contains 2 contiguous AES encryptions.
 The attack is thus conducted on a total of 20M AES encryptions.

-The python script [**CPA_script.py**](https://github.com/Remote-HWA/SideLine/blob/master/attack_results/AES/CPA_script.py) contains a working example of CPA attack using the **Database** files.
+The python script [**AES_SCA.py**](https://github.com/Remote-HWA/SideLine/blob/master/attack_results/AES_Results/AES_SCA.py) contains a working example of CPA attack using the **Database** files.
 It reads the data files, applies post-treatment on the traces and computes CPA for each key bytes.
 File reading, filtering and CPA takes approximately 70 min for the total number of traces.
 Tested with a standard computer setup: i5-6440HQ CPU with 16 GB RAM.

-The folder [**CPA_results**](https://github.com/Remote-HWA/SideLine/tree/master/attack_results/AES/CPA_results) contains the CPA results obtained for 10M traces.
+The folder [**CPA_results**](https://github.com/Remote-HWA/SideLine/tree/master/attack_results/AES_Results/CPA_results) contains the CPA results obtained for 10M traces.
 It provides additionnal results as concord correlation plots, FFT, and khi2 statistical tests.

 ## How to use the python CPA script

 Python requirement: python3, scipy, numpy, matplotlib

-1) Clone the git folder.
+1) Download the latest SideLine release in [**here**]
-2) Go the database folder location.
+2) Extract the database folder.
-3) Extract the 5 zip files located within the **Database** folder.
+3) Open the AES_SCA.py file and specify the AES datafile path
-4) Double click on the CPA_script.py file.
+4) Open a terminal at the AES_SCA.py location and start the CPA. cmd: python3 AES_SCA.py
-5) Wait until the end of processing and go to the newly created  DLL_CPA_results folder to observe the results.
+5) Wait until the end of processing and go to the newly created  DLL_AES_results folder to observe the results.

 ## How to modify the CPA parameters